ImanelSakaan/25S_CST8917_Lab_4/README.md

 # 🚖 Real-Time Trip Monitoring Azure Function

-This Azure Function analyzes incoming taxi trip events to detect unusual patterns in real-time.
-It is used as part of a larger Logic App workflow for a transportation dispatch system.
 ## 📹 Demo Video

 👉 [Link to Demo Video](https://your-demo-video-link.com)

 ---
+Taxi dispatch networks generate large volumes of trip data in real time.
+To ensure service quality, safety, and operational insights, it's crucial to monitor this data as it arrives, analyze it immediately, and flag unusual patterns.

+We will implement a real-time event-driven system that:
+- Ingests taxi trip events from an Event Hub
+- Uses an Azure Function to analyze trips for patterns (like group rides, cash payments, or suspiciously short rides)
+- Routes this analysis through a Logic App
+- Posts rich Adaptive Cards to Microsoft Teams to alert operations staff

+This allows dispatchers and supervisors to:
+- Immediately spot anomalies
+- Monitor high-volume group rides
+- Track vendors with suspicious activity
+- Reduce manual review time

 ## 🔁 Example: Booking Processing Workflow

 We create the following:
 - **A namespace** is a container for all messaging components (queues and topics).
 - **Azure Event Hubs** is a big data streaming platform and event ingestion service provided by Microsoft Azure.
+- **Azure Logic Apps** enables you to automate workflows using a visual designer by connecting various services and triggers, both within Azure and from external systems like Microsoft Teams, Outlook, Salesforce, SQL, and Event Hubs.
-- **Function App** to analyze trips for patterns (like group rides, cash payments, or suspiciously short rides).
+- **Function App** to analyze incoming taxi trips for patterns (like group rides, cash payments, or suspiciously short rides), to detect unusual patterns in real-time.

 <img width="630" height="272" alt="image" src="https://github.com/user-attachments/assets/fe080c24-00db-49a1-a068-82f42c37f8d4" />